 How ISFPs Say “I Love You”

 Have you ever wondered how ISFPs show love?
 Each of the 16 Myers-Briggs® personality types gives and receives loves in different and unique ways.
-If you’re partnered up with an ISFP and you find yourself confused because they show love differently than you do this article may help!
+If you’re paired up with an ISFP and you find yourself confused because they show love differently than you do this article may help!
 Here we’re going to discover what ISFPs naturally do when they care about someone, and we’ll also take a look at some of the specific struggles they face in relationships.

 Not sure what your personality type is?
 Try out our most highly recommended personality questionnaires: